codecov/codecov-gateway/README.md

 ### Purpose
+Control routing to various Codecov services.
+This is meant to be functionally equivalent to ambassador/emissary which we use in production.
+The primary purpose is to allow independent scaling of various services based on traffic levels.

 ### Configuration
 End user configuration via environment variables was a goal while creating this.
 As such there are a number of vars that can be set to impact performance.